JonathanDuarteGH/react-project-pixabay/README.md

 # React PixaBay API Image Finder Project

-- This project is designed to gather private user data related job searches and export them as an excel file.
-It also has a dark mode feature for those sensitive to brightness.
+- This project is designed to search for any user-friendly image and display it on a separate dialogue box

 ![PixaBay API Image Finder](PixaBay-API-Image-Finder.gif)